A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: Results

-While normalised quantities such as wavenumber require relatively modest resolution, accurate prediction of disturbance amplitude and energy demands significantly finer $x$-discretisation with standard OWNS.
-Fig.~\ref{fig:owns_norm}, computed for an incompressible two-dimensional boundary layer with $F=86$, demonstrates that OWNS requires $n_x > 8000$ for converged disturbance amplitude and energy estimates.
-The results reveal systematic under-prediction of kinetic energy and velocity magnitudes at moderate resolutions, necessitating approximately 200 points per wavelength for accurate amplitude predictions.
+While normalised quantities such as Rayleigh quotient require relatively modest resolution, accurate prediction of disturbance amplitude and energy demands considerably finer $x$-discretisation with unfactored OWNS.
+Fig.~\ref{fig:owns_norm} shows that OWNS requires $n_x > 8000$ for converged maximum velocity and kinetic energy in an incompressible two-dimensional boundary-layer with $F = 86$.
+M-OWNS achieves converged predictions with $n_x \geq 150$.

 Similar resolution requirements emerge in compressible flows.
-Fig.~\ref{fig:wave_error} compares PSE, OWNS, and M-OWNS energy predictions for a Mach 0.8 two-dimensional boundary layer, using first-order (BFD1) and second-order (BFD2) $x$-discretisations with convergence criterion $\varepsilon = 10^{-9}$.
-The OWNS energy predictions increase gradually with streamwise resolution, achieving agreement with M-OWNS only at extreme discretisations ($n_x > 4000$).
-The vertical dashed line indicates the PSE resolution limit of $2\pi$ points per wavelength ($n_x \approx 145$), beyond which PSE fails to converge.
-As expected, OWNS with first-order differencing exhibits the poorest performance; even with $n_x > 10000$, the wave-varying components remain severely under-resolved.
+Fig.~\ref{fig:wave_error} compares energy predictions for a Mach~$0.8$ boundary-layer with $b = 0.1$ and $F = 150$, using implicit Euler (BFD1) and BFD2 discretisations with $\mathcal{E} = 10^{-9}$.
+OWNS energy predictions increase gradually with $n_x$, achieving agreement with M-OWNS only at extreme discretisations ($n_x > 4000$).
+First-order differencing performs worst, as expected.
+M-OWNS demonstrates convergent behaviour across the entire resolution range.

-In contrast, M-OWNS demonstrates convergent behaviour across the entire resolution range, maintaining consistent energy predictions with as few as $10^2$ streamwise points.
-These results reveal the computational efficiency of M-OWNS, indicating potential computational savings of two orders of magnitude relative to standard OWNS.
-Thus, M-OWNS successfully combines the computational efficiency of modal methods with the robustness of OWNS, remaining stable at resolutions where PSE encounters step-size constraints and standard OWNS exhibits either numerical instability or insufficient convergence.